wisdomcsharp/crawl-links/README.md

 - `urls`: An array of URLs to crawl.
 The crawler will start from these URLs and recursively follow links.
 - `maxDepth`: The maximum depth level to crawl.
 The crawler will stop at this depth level and not follow further links.
 - `maxConcurrentRequests`: The maximum number of concurrent requests to make at a time.
+-  `sameDomain`: If sameDomain is set to true, only links from the same domain will be crawled.
+If sameDomain is set to false or not provided, links from any domain will be crawled.

 In the example above, we define an `options` object with the `urls`, `maxDepth`, and `maxConcurrentRequests` properties.
 We pass this object to the crawlLinks function to initiate the crawling process.
 The crawler will start from the specified URLs and crawl up to a depth of 2, making a maximum of 10 concurrent requests.